s311354/Louis/_posts/2022-04-09-Topological_Sort.md

 <figure><center><img src="{{ site.baseurl }}/picture/toplogical_sort.png" width="100%"></center></figure>

-Note: The usual algorithms for topological sorting
+Note: These are three common algorithms for topological sorting

 + Kahn's algorithm: First, find a list of "start node" which have no incoming edges and insert them into a set S; at least one such node must exist in a non-empty actclic graph
 + Depth-first search: Loops through each node of the graph, in an arbitrary order, initiating a depth-first search that terminates when it hits any node that has already been visited since the beginning of the topological sort or the node has no outgoing edges